johantre/MailMerge/README.md

   * 'bash upd'+Tab -> $bash updateJiraVersion  + Type further 'R'+Tab -> $bash updateJiraVersionReleaseDate.sh

 The client scripts will guide you through all needed information.
-Once finished, you'll find the GitHub Actions pipeline doing the rest for you: update/create the Jira Version as you requested.
+Once finished, you'll find the GitHub Actions pipeline doing the rest for you: update/create the Jira Release as you requested.

 ## File structure

 ### Scripts Folders
-[./actions/client](./actions/client) is the location of all client scripts.
-They are all interactive, and ask you for the needed input.
-There is some checking in it as well, e.g. the right data format, already existing Jira versions etc...\
+#### Server scripts
-[./actions/server](./actions/server) contains the heavy fork lifting.
-These are the scripts that are launched by the pipeline and to the actual Jira operations for you, but with a technical QQ-account.
+[./actions/server](./actions/server) contains the heavy fork lifting.\
+These are the scripts that are launched by the pipeline and to the actual Jira operations for you, but with a technical QQ-account.\
 [./actions/server/createRequestedVersions.sh](./actions/server/createRequestedVersions.sh) Does what it suggests it does.\
-Create requested versions, which is triggered from client script [./actions/client/newJiraVersion.sh](./actions/client/newJiraVersion.sh).
+Create requested Releases, which is triggered from client script [./actions/client/newJiraVersion.sh](./actions/client/newJiraVersion.sh).
 [./actions/server/updateChangedVersion.sh](./actions/server/updateChangedVersion.sh) Does what it suggests it does.\
-Update versions, which is triggered from client scripts:
+Update Releases, which is triggered as a consequence of git manipulations in the client scripts below.

+#### Client scripts
+[./actions/client](./actions/client) is the location of all client scripts.\
+They are all interactive, and ask you for the needed input.\
+It contains is some checking in it as well, e.g. the right data format, already existing Jira releases etc...

 * [./actions/client/archiveJiraVersion.sh](./actions/client/archiveJiraVersion.sh)
 * [./actions/client/releaseJiraVersion.sh](./actions/client/releaseJiraVersion.sh)
 * [./actions/client/unArchiveJiraVersion.sh](./actions/client/unArchiveJiraVersion.sh)